-Adatum can use the local development fabric and storage for all development tasks and for a great deal of testing before it deploys anything to Windows Azure.
+Adatum can use the local Compute Emulator and Storage Emulator for all development tasks and for a great deal of testing before it deploys anything to Windows Azure.
 However, Adatum must test its applications in the cloud before it deploys them to the live production environment.